LoganRickert/CPP-Manager/README.md

 and commits with the message: 'Added '$CLASS_NAME' cpp and h to '$namespace' namespace.'

 ## Building

-(Building is currently broken.
-It needs a super minor fix in the way it does includes.
-Should be fixed today.)

 To build your namespace, do the following: